Transcription, Introduction, and Comments

 We rejoin my grandmother, Bessie Reed [Hill] Pearce (1887-1974), and her brother, Harold Alton [“Harry”] Hill (1891-1945) in a second personal letter from World War I. He is in boot camp in Georgia while she is on the family farm just north of Pittsburgh, Pennsylvania.

 This letter is on U.S. Engineers’ stationary, both paper and envelop, with the four pages each about half the size of the last letter.
 We believe that this must have been government issue.
 It has been almost exactly one month since the last letter.
 The biggest difference is that the deadly influenza epidemic of 1918-19 that struck the general population of the United States with a vengeance, killing between 20 and 40 million people, has also found its way into the military training camps.
 Killing more that died in all of World War I and the Bubonic Plague, the virus was called “The Spanish Flu,” “La Grippe,” or “Pandemic.”
-It has been called the worst occurrence of disease in all of recorded history [see “1918 Influenza”).
-Stories are circulating from Philadelphia reporting public health officials collecting bodies door to door and burying them temporarily over the winter until they can be given a proper ceremony in the spring after the epidemic is over.
+It has been called the worst occurrence of disease in all of recorded history.
+Stories were circulating from Philadelphia reporting public health officials collecting bodies door to door and burying them temporarily over the winter until they can be given a proper ceremony in the spring after the epidemic is over.
 Harry is quite ill, yet doesn’t want to alarm his family.
 This letter again is postmarked Chattanooga, but is only a day after the date of the later, October 18, 1918, less than a month from the Armistice.
 This time, Harry has addressed the envelope correctly: Gibsonia.
 Atop the stationary he indicates Camp Forrest, GA, and Friday evening.
 As before, I have added some punctuation and formatting for easier reading but, otherwise, have left spelling and grammar in tact:

 I suppose you think I have forgotten you but that is not the case.
 I am just recovering from an attack of the flu.
 I am on light duty since Tues. or at least that what they call it.
 I haven’t any strength yet nor any appetite.
 I would like a meal of good home cooking.
 This stuff we get here is all right when you feel good but doesn’t go down good when you don’t.
 I got rid of my supper this eve.